jwkenney/jwkenney.github.io/_posts/2019-12-09-grafana-web-kiosk.md

 *   Grafana's internal webserver supports most standard image formats: JPG, PNG, SVG, etc.
 *   Filenames and URLs are case-sensitive!
 You will have to train your users to watch out for this, sorry.

 4\.
-You should see your picture appear in the panel as soon as you provide a valid path.
+You should see the picture appear in the panel as soon as you provide a valid path.
 Edit your dashboard settings, and under the General tab > Tags, add a tag named "kiosk"- this will come in handy later.
 Save your dashboard.

 Rinse and repeat, adding new image panels and/or dashboards as-needed.